emberjs/rfcs/text/0000-controller-migration-path.md

 </section>
 ```

 Everything is encapsulated in components so that intent is clear as to which part of the template is responsible for what behavior.

+The reason for explicitly calling out this behavior of template-only components at the route-level is because the template already exists there today, and if we make it a component, that makes future transitions easier.
+Making the route template a component _only_ means that instead of only existing a `this.model`, there would be a `@model` argument.

-However, this is only the simplest use case, where all derived state is handled by the components rendered by the existing template.
+However, this is only the simplest use case, where all derived state is handled by the components rendered by the existing route template.

-For the case where we _need_ derived state at the root of our route's tree.
+For the case where we _need_ derived state at the root of our route's tree, we _only_ add a resolution to a component of the same name..
- - for classic apps:
   - `app/components/{my-route-name/or-path}.js`
   - `app/templates/{my-route-name/or-path}.hbs`
- - for pods apps:
-   - `{pod-namespace}/{my-route-name/or-path}/component.js`
-   - `{pod-namespace}/{my-route-name/or-path}/template.hbs`
- - for classic apps after [RFC #481](https://github.com/emberjs/rfcs/pull/481) (Colocated Component and Template files)
-   - `app/components/{my-route-name/or-path}.js`
-   - `app/components/{my-route-name/or-path}.hbs`
- - for MU or (future) MU-inspired layouts:
-   - `src/ui/routes/{my-route-name/or-path}/component.js`
-   - `src/ui/routes/{my-route-name/or-path}/template.hbs`

-For current classic apps, this may feel a bit like resolution magic, but it's just the same lookup rule as for controllers, just in a different folder.
-This changes makes more contextual sense with pods and module unification (or some future derivitive of module unification) where the backing context to the template is co-located alongside the template.
+It's just the same lookup rule as for controllers, just in a different folder.
+If people end up having a ton of top-level state-based components per route, their component sturcture will end up matching their routing structure.
+This is fine, as it means that certain components are _only_ used for particular routes, which may make the unification of to a new layout more straight forward.

 These are not "routable components", but components that are invoked after the `model` hook resolves in the route, recieving only a single property `@model`.

  - Before: with controllers
     ```ts
+    // app/routes/some.js
     import Route from '@ember/routing/route';

     export default class SomeRoute extends Route {